 The answer is not more staff.
 Australia processes approximately 1.2 billion B2B invoices annually, with around 90% still involving manual intervention.
 Scaling headcount to manage that volume is not a viable strategy for a 20 to 50 person wholesale business.

-The practical approach is to move complexity out of the manual workflow and into the system.
-Specifically:
+The practical approach is to move complexity out of the manual workflow and into the system:

 - Supplier coding history should be captured and applied automatically, so the same invoice from the same freight carrier codes the same way every time without human input